<> <> <> <>

 Okay, so if it's not coffee, what might actually be causing hair loss?
 Turns out, there are a lot of different reasons you could be noticing your hair thinning out or receding.

-• Medication side effects — It's no secret that the medications used in chemotherapy will make your hair fall out, but hair loss can be a side effect of many medications, including lithium, beta-blockers, warfarin, heparin, amphetamines and levodopa.
+It's no secret that the medications used in chemotherapy will make your hair fall out, but hair loss can be a side effect of many medications.
+It's worth checking with your doctor if you suspect a medication may be the culprit of your hair loss.

-• Tinea capitis (fungal infection of the scalp) — Different from receding or progressive thinning hair, this will look like patchy hair loss and is caused by an infection to the scalp.
+Different from receding or progressive thinning hair, this will look like patchy hair loss and is caused by an infection of the scalp.

 How to prevent hair loss without coffee